jtagxhub/jetpack-agx-build/README.md

 Background
 ----------
-  After you download lots of files through JetPack-L4T-xxx-linux-x64-yyy.run, you still need to download toolchains, kernel source code and other stuffs to setup the development environment on your Linux Host PC, in addition, you need also collect some handy commands to build the code, flash the images, etc.
+  After you download lots of files through JetPack-L4T-xxx-linux-x64-yyy.run or sdkmanager, you still need to download toolchains, kernel source code and other stuffs to setup the development environment on your Linux Host PC, in addition, you need also collect some handy commands to build the code, flash the images, etc.